-6.1 In applying age and obsolescence allowances reference should be made to guidance in SAA Basic Principles Committee Practice Note 2 (Contractors Basis Valuations).
-In particular, it should be noted that allowances in respect of ages in excess of 50% should only be given to buildings and plant in exceptional circumstances.
+6.1 In applying age and obsolescence allowances to buildings and ancillaries covered by this practice note, reference should be made to guidance in the SAA Basic Principles Committee Practice Note 2 (Contractors Basis Valuations).
+Table A at Appendix 1 should be used for buildings.
+A notional date should be adopted where appropriate.